-- Coach parking in Royal Tunbridge Wells town centre; - Bus stop improvements such as real time screens for some of main bus stops or 'live updates' Apps for mobile phones.
+- Bus infrastructure and services within Tudeley Village including a new bus route subsidy support. - 3.55 Other facilities identified by the bus operators include: - Lay over facilities in Royal Tunbridge Wells town centre; - Coach parking in Royal Tunbridge Wells town centre; - Bus stop improvements, such as real time screens for some of main bus stops or 'live updates' Apps for mobile phones.

-- The above projects will be delivered through a combination of funding from the following sources:
+- 3.56 The above projects will be delivered through a combination of funding from the following sources:

+- Kent County Council supported services

-- Section 106/CIL
+- Section 106/Infrastructure Levy

 - Bus operator investment

-- Quality Bus Partnership
+- Quality Bus Partnership (TWBC and KCC)

-- · Air Quality Grant/Clean Air Fund
+- Air Quality Grants/Clean Air Funding

+- Other bus funding National Bus Strategy